Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-The performance of different data structures are determined by the algorithms and methods they employ to fulfill their tasks.
-Similar to all other components within a computer, data structures follow specific sets of instructions to achieve their objectives.
-For this very reason, we introduce the concept of analyzing algorithms and seeking to compare their efficiency.
-Data structures and algorithms have been a huge part of computer science since the dawn of computers as managing large amounts of data is trickier than it looks and can have siginifcant impact on the perforamnce of our programs.
-In the upcoming sections, we will focus on how to determine the effecniecy of differnet algorthims by using special tools and mathematical notations that have been set as the standard and accepted among the programming world as the main tools to be used for this task.
-But, before that we need to understand what performance is.
+Like all other computer components, data structures follow specific sets of instructions to achieve their objectives.
+The performance of different data structures is determined by the algorithms and methods they employ to fulfill their tasks.
+Therefore, we introduce the concept of analyzing algorithms and seeking to compare their efficiency.
+Data structures and algorithms have been a massive part of computer science since the dawn of computers, as managing large amounts of data is trickier than it looks and can significantly impact our programs' performance.
+In the upcoming sections, we will focus on determining the efficiency of different algorithms by using special tools and mathematical notations that have been set as the standard and accepted among the programming world as the main tools to be used for this task.
+But, before that, we need to understand what performance is.
 </p>